 After 50 years, I finally made fire with sticks – almost.

 Episodes of the TV show “Daniel Boone” inspired me to throw knives, axes, and other sharp objects into trees and barn wood in my youth.
 I always wanted to be like Daniel.
 An explorer, pioneer, trailblazing through our backwoods farm.
-I made many blisters on my hands rubbing sticks together.
+I created many blisters on my hands rubbing sticks together.
 I know.
 Friction was in the wrong area.
 It was too hard.
 However, the desire to create fire from friction never died.
-I simply grew up – a point widely debate among family and friends.
+I simply grew up.

 Imagine the first cavemen stumbling over the thought of making fire.
 Well, it was probably a cave-babe that connected the dots.
 The ladies are smart like that.
 Any who, life changed when Grok could produce fire on demand.
 They had observed this fiery phenomenon after the loud booms from the sky.
 They even chased the blaze.
 But failed to harness it.
 They had witnessed it char flesh.
 Quite tasty indeed.
 “If only we could start one from, um, scratch,” mused Grok, rubbing his hands together vigorously.
 Ah ha!
 Friction.
 Heat.
 Fire!
 The rest is history.

 I’ve started fires from flint and steel, storm proof matches, fancy survivor sparklers, and wrongly wiring a starter switch on my truck.
-But the most primitive means had alluded me.
+But the most primitive fire starting method had alluded me.
 Rubbing sticks together.
-Until now.